danlessa/meta_qa/README.md

 An concrete example would be that:

 ``Timestamp for when the attempt was submitted;@title='Attempt submission datetime';@assert=['lower_than(report_timestamp)']``

-### Automatic documentation generation

-### Batch QA operations

-## How to modify it# meta_qa

-meta_qa is an description standard and library for describing tables and columns, as well as associated operations on them, through one-liners.

-## Introduction

-### What is this about

-Several cloud databases providers, like Google BigQuery and Amazon Redshift, allows to put text descriptions and labels into the schemas, and in an column-wise manner.

-Having that in mind, meta_qa is an attempt to embrace this for using the description fields as an metadata container, especifically in an QA context.

-This is implemented through an practical, flexible and lightweight syntax for using on the description fields both on the tables and columns, and which aims to input our knowlodge about what is contained inside them.

-meta_qa, then, is an library that perform queries for getting the metadata, parses it, generates an documentation based on it, and performs associated operations.

-### Typical use cases

-* You need to document your BigQuery / Redshift datasets but you are feeling lazy.
-* You need to perform and collect metrics from QA over and over.
-* You think that it would be nice to present schema data together with what is expected from QA.
-* You need an practical and flexible way to input metadata onto your columns.

-## How to use it

-First, go to your dataset and input some descriptions in your tables and columns using the meta_qa syntax.

-### meta_qa syntax

-``Description about the table/column;@param_1=json_object;
-@param_2=json_object``

 #### Reserved variables
 *title (str)*: an friendly title for the column or table